MultiSafepay/docs/content/payments/integrations/ready-made/prestashop-1-7/faq/supported-checkouts-themes.md

 - <a href="https://addons.prestashop.com/en/express-checkout-process/8503-one-page-checkout-ps-easy-fast-intuitive.html" target="_blank">One Page Checkout PS</a>
 - <a href="https://addons.prestashop.com/en/express-checkout-process/42005-the-checkout.html" target="_blank">The Checkout</a> <sup>*</sup>

-<small>* Payment options must be set on separate page in the plugin settings page</small>
+<small>* Payment options must be set on separate pages in the plugin settings page.</small>

 The Integration Team will do their best to provide support for third-party plugins and premium themes.
 Email them at <integration@multisafepay.com>